sania-shafiq/Online-Banking-System-with-Fraud-Detection/README.md

-🏦 Online Banking System with Fraud Detection
+# 🏦 Online Banking System with Fraud Detection

-📖 Overview
+## 📖 Overview

-The Online Banking System is a web-based application developed using PHP (Backend) and XAMPP (Apache & MySQL).
-It allows users to securely manage bank accounts, perform deposits and withdrawals, and view transaction history.
-The system also includes a Fraud Detection Module to monitor and flag suspicious transactions.
+The **Online Banking System with Fraud Detection** is a secure and user-friendly web application developed using **PHP (Backend)** and **XAMPP (Apache & MySQL)**.
+This project simulates real-world digital banking operations, allowing users to manage their accounts, perform financial transactions, and monitor their activity safely.

+What makes this system more powerful is its **built-in Fraud Detection Module**, which automatically analyzes transactions and flags suspicious activities to enhance security and prevent potential fraud.
+The project is designed with a clean, modular structure, making it easy to understand, maintain, and extend.

-🚀 Features
+## 🚀 Key Features

-🔐 User Registration & Login (Secure authentication)

-💳 Deposit and Withdraw Funds

-💰 Real-time Balance Updates

-📄 Transaction History Tracking
+### 🔐 Secure Authentication

+* User registration and login system
+* Password hashing for enhanced security
+* Session-based access control

+### 💳 Banking Operations

+* Deposit funds into account
+* Withdraw funds with balance validation
+* Real-time account balance updates
+* Detailed transaction history tracking

-🛡 Rule-based Fraud Detection
+### 🛡 Fraud Detection System

-🗂 Fraud Alert Logging
+* Detects large or unusual transactions
+* Flags rapid multiple transactions
+* Logs suspicious activities in database
+* Improves overall transaction security

-🛠 Technologies Used
+## 🛠 Technologies Used

-Backend: PHP
+* **Backend:** PHP

-Frontend: HTML, CSS, JavaScript
+* **Frontend:** HTML, CSS, JavaScript

-Database: MySQL
+* **Database:** MySQL

-Server Environment: XAMPP (Apache)
+* **Server Environment:** XAMPP (Apache Server)

+## 🔐 Security Highlights

+* Password encryption using `password_hash()`
+* SQL Injection prevention with prepared statements
+* Secure session management
+* Real-time fraud monitoring